 Substance Misuse Court

-The new pilot programme – a ‘Substance Misuse Court’ – which challenges offenders to tackle their drug and alcohol misuse was launched at Belfast Magistrates’ Court in April 2018.
+The ‘Substance Misuse Court’ (SMC)- was launched at Belfast Magistrates’ Court in April 2018.

 Probation is centrally involved with two multi agency Domestic Violence and Abuse projects to deliver Problem Solving Justice and provide early intervention in tackling the underlying causes of offending behaviour.
 Both projects are funded by the Department of Justice and link to Indicator 1 (reduce crime) under the Programme for Government, which recognises the need to reduce crime by addressing its causative factors through prevention and detection.

 The projects are the pilot of the Domestic Violence Perpetrator Programme (DVVP) and the Unadjudicated Domestic Abuse Programme, for more information on these projects please visit the Programmes section.